Zomarea/FizzBuzz/README.md

-# Python-FizzBuzz
+# FizzBuzz
-The really simple FizzBuzz problem, solved in Python...because why not.
+The really simple FizzBuzz problem...because why not.